-With that being said, a sock is definitely one of the most accessible alternatives to a coffee filter.
+All things considered, a sock is definitely one of the most accessible alternatives to a coffee filter.
+It’s worth noting that it isn’t the best item on this list.
 Feel free to use this unusual method – you won’t be disappointed.

 At the same time, it’s extremely easy to clean and most importantly – easy to dry.

-Some thicker filter replacements, such as socks or dish towels, take longer to dry out and are more prone to acquiring unpleasant odor after the first use which might ruin the coffee’s flavor.
+Some thicker filter replacements, such as socks or dish towels, take longer to dry out and are more prone to acquiring unpleasant odor after the first use which may ruin the coffee’s flavor.

 Cheesecloth is made of light and thin fabric that can be rinsed and quickly dried after each use, which makes it a perfect reusable coffee filter.

 It’s also worth mentioning that it’s pretty affordable, especially considering the fact that it can be used multiple times and also has many applications.

 For reference, I am really happy with this large piece of cheesecloth by Olicity – you can click the link to check out its price on Amazon.

 It’s an excellent solution if you’re in search of a way to make a reusable homemade coffee filter.